- 17 Mar 2025

 Subscription

 Every organization in the Dataloop platform has at least one active subscription.
-A subscription is made of:
+Click on the Subscription details to view the features included with your Subscription.

-- Data points: Number of file items and annotations created.
+- Datapoints: Number of file items and annotations created.

-- Every file is 1 data point
+- Every file is 1 datapoint.

-- Every annotation is 1 data point
+- Every annotation is 1 datapoint.

-- In frames based files, such as video and LiDAR, every annotation on a keyframe, and every changed annotation in an interpolated frame are counted as data points.
+- In frames based files, such as video and LiDAR, every annotation on a keyframe, and every changed annotation in an interpolated frame are counted as datapoints.

 - A key-frame is a frame where manual annotation creation or editing was done.